Athletes Women › Georgia Taylor-Brown

 Georgia was a talented cross-country runner at school before being drafted into British Triathlon’s Olympic Development Squad.
 She had everything she needed for rapid development and seemed to be on the brink of a fast rise to stardom when she won the Junior World Duathlon Championships in Nancy in 2012.
 However, it would be another five years before she really hit the big time of elite-level triathlon as injuries threatened to derail a promising career before it had barely even begun.

-Following the 2014 Junior World Championships, Taylor-Brown felt pain in the top of her foot, which was diagnosed as a stress fracture, which, despite careful management, got worse.
-After accepting the need for surgery and having two screws inserted into the bone, Taylor-Brown was on the road to recovery when she suffered another fracture.
+Following the 2014 Junior World Championships, Georgia felt pain in the top of her foot, which was diagnosed as a stress fracture, which, despite careful management, got worse.
+After accepting the need for surgery and having two screws inserted into the bone, Georgia was on the road to recovery when she suffered another fracture.
 That paled into insignificance compared to the next chapter of woe.
 As she returned to running, she felt pain.
 It turned out a screw had come loose and was about to burst through her skin.
-After 16 months of frustration and pain, Taylor-Brown started to build again.
+After 16 months of frustration and pain, Georgia started to build again.

 It didn’t take long for her determination and talent to rapidly propel her into the big time.
 In 2017 she took a first elite-level victory at the Madrid World Cup and followed it up with gold at the Under-23 European Championships and fourth at the Under-23 World Championships.
 Having won her way through to being a regular in Great Britain’s senior squad, she finished third in the WTS rankings in both 2018 and 2019 – the latter season seeing her finish in the top ten in every race and winning in her Leeds backyard – and began her career with Super League Triathlon with a fourth-place finish in Jersey in 2018.
 She reached the pinnacle of her game in 2020 when, in a one-off World Championship decider in a season curtailed by COVID-19, she took victory at Hamburg to be crowned World Champion.